EBIO5460Fall2024/class-materials/11_3_ants_bayes_GLM_ulam_derived_quantities.md

 questions.
 Here we code the model explicitly with the function `ulam()` from McElreath’s `rethinking` package and code posterior samples for derived quantities directly from the samples of parameters.
-Future scripts will consider likelihood and frequentist GLMs with the `lme4` package, and easy Bayesian fitting of GLMs with the `rstanarm` package, and multilevel models to fully account for the design structure.
+Future scripts will consider frequentist and likelihood GLMs with the `stats` and `lme4` packages, and easy Bayesian fitting of GLMs with the `rstanarm` package, and multilevel models to fully account for the design structure.

 This Rmarkdown script can be rendered to a reproducible report (Ctrl+Shift+K in RStudio).